SAP-archive/cf-language-server-buildpack/CONTRIBUTING.md

 Author: First Last <user@mail.com>
 ```

-This helps ensure traceability against the CLA, and also goes a long way to ensuring useful output from tools like `git shortlog` and others.
+This helps ensure traceability against the DCO, and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

 You can configure this globally via the account admin area GitHub (useful for fork-and-edit cases); globally with